Voice of America: Internet era

-Change under the First Trump administration
+Changes during the first Trump administration

-Following the January 2017 inauguration of U.S. President Donald Trump, tweets by Voice of America appeared to support debunked claims by White House press secretary Sean Spicer about the crowd size and related media coverage.
+Following the January 2017 inauguration of U.S. president Donald Trump, tweets by Voice of America appeared to support debunked claims by White House press secretary Sean Spicer about the crowd size and related media coverage.
 This raised concerns over possible attempts by Trump to politicize VOA.
-An Obama-era law gave the powers of the board of the Broadcasting Board of Governors to a CEO appointed by the president, and Trump's selection of aides to work with the CEO - a former writer for the right-wing website The Daily Surge and a field director from Americans for Prosperity - during the presidential transition, raised concerns about VOA being transformed into a more traditional state propaganda platform.
+An Obama-era law gave the powers of the board of the Broadcasting Board of Governors to a CEO appointed by the president, and Trump's selection of aides to work with the CEO – a former writer for the right-wing website The Daily Surge and a field director from Americans for Prosperity – during the presidential transition, raised concerns about VOA being transformed into a more traditional state propaganda platform.
 VOA officials responded with assurances that they would not become "Trump TV", citing existing laws that prevent interference in editorial processes.

 During the COVID-19 pandemic, claims and messaging from the Trump administration diverged from that of public health experts and journalists.
 In April 2020, the White House published an article in its daily newsletter critical of VOA coverage of the coronavirus pandemic.
 Centers for Disease Control and Prevention (CDC) press official Michawn Rich sent a memo to agency employees telling them to deny interview requests by VOA.
 When VOA reported that Vice President Mike Pence's office required the press to wear masks to cover his visit to the Mayo Clinic, his office then threatened retaliation against the reporter, according to the Washington Post.

 On June 3, 2020, the U.S. Senate confirmed Michael Pack, a conservative documentarian and close ally of Steve Bannon, to serve as head of the US Agency for Global Media, which oversees VOA.
 Subsequently, Director Bennet and Deputy Director Sandy Sugawara resigned from VOA.
 On June 17, the heads of VOA's Middle East Broadcasting, Radio Free Asia, Radio Free Europe/Radio Liberty, and the Open Technology Fund were all fired, their boards were dissolved, and external communications from VOA employees required approval from senior agency personnel in what one source described as an "unprecedented" move.
 Four former members of the advisory boards filed suit challenging Pack's standing to fire them.
 On July 9, NPR reported VOA would not renew the work visas of dozens of non-resident reporters, many of whom could face repercussions in their home countries.
 In late July, four contractors and the head of VOA's Urdu-language service were suspended after a video featuring extensive clips from a Muslim-American voter conference, including a campaign message from then-Democratic presidential candidate Joe Biden, was determined not to meet editorial standards and taken down.
 The Post reported that VOA Spanish-language service White House correspondent's Brigo Segovia's interview with an official about the administration's response to Pack's personnel and other moves had been censored and his own access to VOA's computer system restricted.